 I got saved on April 6, 2016, a short time after my journey started.
 I will never forget that day, as the way the Lord has moved in my life from then on has been an undeniable experience.
 I was driving home from out-of-town work training while listening to a sermon on YouTube.
 As I was listening to the preacher’s message about hell, its reality, and the need for salvation, I began to cry uncontrollably.
 For the first time in my life, I realized how dead in trespasses and sin I truly was.
 Of course I had always had a head knowledge of Jesus Christ my entire life, but I had never trusted in Him alone with my heart.
 That day has long since lived in my memory, and my life has not been the same since.

 My finding of true, saving faith was followed by the Lord calling me into the ministry.
 I first didn’t know what aspect of ministry work He wanted me to do, but I immediately heeded His call and enrolled in the seminary.
 As time has gone by, it has become quite clear to me that He has called me into the field of apologetics.
 I have had an insatiable craving for reading and learning the Scripture, and for studying various doctrines and teachings of the Bible.

-As of the writing of this testimony, it has been 1 1/2 years since I began my truth-seeking journey.
-I have poured countless hours into reading, researching, and studying the Bible and various church doctrine.
+Since I began my truth-seeking journey in 2016, I have poured countless hours into reading, researching, and studying the Bible and various church doctrine.
 This website is the fruit of that work.
 I pray it will be a blessing to all who read it.

 May the grace and love of our Lord and Savior Jesus Christ be with you all.